smeekes/bootUR/README.md

 test on a single time series, use the `boot_df()` function.
 The function allows to set many options, including the bootstrap method used (option `boot`), the deterministic components included (option `dc`) and the type of detrending used.
+Setting `boot = "MBB"` gives the test proposed by Paparoditis and Politis (2003).
 While `dc = "OLS"` gives the standard ADF test, `dc = "QD"` provides the powerful DF-GLS test of Elliott, Rothenberg and Stock (1996).
 Here we use the terminology Quasi-Differencing (QD) rather than GLS as this conveys the meaning less ambiguously and is the same terminology used by Smeekes and Taylor (2012) and Smeekes (2013).

 ### Lag selection